String Quartet No. 22 (Mozart): I. Allegro

-The first movement is marked Allegro and is in B-flat major.
+The first movement is marked Allegro and is in B♭ major.
 It is in sonata form.
 The opening primary theme is marked by descending sixteenths.
 The phrase structure is a six-bar phrase rather than the typical four or eight that are characteristic of Mozart.
 The secondary theme in F major is uniquely introduced in the cello, higher in the instrument's register.
 The statement of the secondary theme in the cello is an example of Mozart's hopes of employment from the amateur-cellist-king appearing in his writing.
 The theme is marked by cascading eighth note gestures and syncopated rhythms.
 Many of the thematic ideas are recycled from a fragment of an incomplete clarinet quintet that Mozart had written earlier.